rayryeng/Udacity_Sensor_Fusion_Nanodegree/README.md

 portions of this nanodegree.
 They will be partitioned into separate directories, one for each course.
 Each course will have separate build instructions.
 Please note that I have also included the YOLOv3 weights from the Camera course as part of this repo.
+You will need Git LFS to download the weights.
-Once you clone the repo, in the repo directory please use the following to download the YOLOv3 weights.
+Please visit https://github.com/git-lfs/git-lfs/wiki/Installation to install Git LFS.
+Once you do, clone the repo and in the repo directory please use the following to download the YOLOv3 weights.

 ```